crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 <img src="images/Top 7-11 Correlation Features.png" width="1000"/>
 </div>

-These features show reasonably clear correlation to Sale price that can be generalized with a linear model.
-However, due to the variations of spread in the data, new features were engineered from these features to creat higher correlations to Sale Price.
+These features show a reasonably clear correlation to Sale price that can be generalized with a linear model.
+However, due to the variations of spread in the data, new features were engineered from these features to create higher correlations to Sale Price.

 ---

 ## Feature Engineering

 #### Dummy Features
 To analyze categorical features that do not correlate to any ranking scale (nominal features), dummy features were created.
-Some features were excluded becasue there was not sufficient diversity amongst its values.
+Some features were excluded because there was not sufficient diversity amongst its values.
 The following dummy features were included in the model:
 - MS Zoning
 - Lot Shape
 - Land Contour